HP ZBook: Third generation

 All models were announced in November 2015.
-Features include Intel Skylake Core and Xeon family processors, AMD FirePro and Nvidia Quadro graphics, and Thunderbolt 3.
+Features include Intel Skylake Core or Xeon E3-1500M v5 family processors, AMD FirePro and Nvidia Quadro graphics, and Thunderbolt 3.
 ZBook Studio G3 is the world's first quad core workstation Ultrabook.
 HP ZBook Dock with Thunderbolt 3 announced with those models can link up to 10 devices at once.

 Specifications

 Fourth generation

 The following fourth-generation models are either discontinued or have been replaced by fifth-generation models: